HelenaXu/Front-end-Training/Quiz/quiz_final__Emma_version2.md

 	use Accessible Rich Internet Applications which has a batch of special attributes.
 These attributes makes application more accessible to people with disabilities.

 1. What CSS architecture strategy will you implement while create a React Components?
+(NOT CORRECT)

 	1)Insert separate CSS ducument with each component.
 	2)insert JS

-1. What are the coding standard of HTML5 and CSS3 that you should follow?
+1. What are the coding standard of HTML5 and CSS3 that you should follow? (correct but not critical enough)

+	For HTML
 	1) using indent to format
 	2) using comment to split logic block
 	3) always add DOCTYPE at first
 	4) close HTML tags
 	5) use lower case for attributes
 	6) space less between attributes and expressions

+	for CSS
+	7) put spaces after ":", before "{" in property declarations.
+	8) Use hex color codes #000 unless using rgba();
+	9) Do not indent blocks.
+	10）Always follow a rule with one line of whitespace.
+	11）Quote url() and @import() contents.

 1. How do you compose your CSS architecture in a component-based project.